AriFordsham/GHCWiki/ghc-kinds/poly-typeable.md

   ```

-Now we can give give kind-specific instances:
+Now the base library code can have kind-specific instances:

 ```wiki
 instance Typeable Int where typeRep _ = ...